-The right copy in a business can be the difference between a sale and sign up or someone deciding to take their business elsewhere.
+The right copy in a business can be the difference between a conversion or someone deciding to take their business elsewhere.

-Many businesses are happy to invest in premium photography for their products and services, but neglect to invest time or money in ensuring their copywriting is at it’s best and most effective.
+Many businesses are happy to invest in premium photography for their products and services, but neglect to put time or money in ensuring their copywriting is effective.

-If you don’t feel ready to invest in external assistance for your website or printed copy just yet, take these steps to upskill yourself and the content you produce in-house:
+If you don’t feel ready to invest in external assistance for your website or printed copy just yet, take these steps to upskill yourself and improve the copywriting and content you produce in-house:

-You can have the best article in the world, but if you don’t have an accurate or click-worthy headline then people are unlikely to click through and read.
+You can have the best article in the world, but if you don’t have an accurate or click-worthy headline then people are unlikely to read it.

 Our world operates on a new commodity: attention.
 It’s hard to get and harder to keep, especially as a business.

-Use your headline to give an accurate idea of what a reader will gain by clicking through to your piece, and ensure you deliver on that promise through the piece.
+Use your headline to give an accurate idea of what a reader will gain by clicking through to your piece, and ensure you deliver on that promise.

-Yes, telling the story of your business and team is still important, but it’s a complementary factor in decision making – the key is showing people what you can do for them, and doing it effectively and transparently.
+Yes, telling the story of your business and team is still important, but it’s a complementary factor in decision making.
+Improve your copywriting by showing people what you can do for them, and doing it effectively and transparently.

 Have you ever read the terms and conditions in full before clicking accept?
 Likely not!